 3. WPA3 on all WiFi SSIDs (or WPA2 enterprise minimum)

 WPA2 personal (shared password) is acceptable for guest SSIDs but unacceptable for staff.
 Use WPA3 with SAE (Simultaneous Authentication of Equals) or WPA2 Enterprise with 802.1X authentication tying each user to their AD / Azure AD identity.
-Removes shared password rotation pain and gives audit trail per user.
+Removes shared password rotation pain and gives audit trail per user - when someone leaves, you disable their account instead of rotating a password across 40 staff.

 4. Patching cadence with CVE tracking